alessiogennaro/tinyrenderer/README.md

 # Tinyrenderer

-A simple software renderer to learn the basics of OpenGL.
+A simple software renderer to learn how OpenGL works.